vexus2/AlfredGoogleTranslateWorkflow/README.md

 Alfred will show all the results that Google returned.
 Select the one that fits your situation best and the translated phrase will be copied to the clipboard.

-    e hello world // Will translate "Haus" from german to english. j こんにちは 世界	// Will translate "Auto" from german to french
+    e hello world // Will translate "hello world" from english to japanese. j こんにちは 世界	// Will translate "こんにちは 世界" from japanese to english

 When Google delivered the result, you can just copy the one you want to the clipboard by selecting it and pressing enter.